gisogrimm/ovbox/README.md

 ## Tested hardware components

-Here are the shopping lists we use - obviously these can be obtained from any electronics/music store:
+Here are the shopping lists we use - obviously these can be obtained from any electronics/music store.
+These are just recommendation, other hardware may also work or perform even better:

 **Raspberry Pi etc.:** [Reichelt](https://www.reichelt.de/my/1693204) (approx. 67 EUR)